 The National Association of Addiction Treatment Providers (NAATP) is a nonprofit professional membership association comprised of addiction treatment providers and entities that support addiction treatment.
-Founded in 1978, the mission of NAATP is to provide leadership, advocacy, training, and member support services to ensure the availability and highest quality of addiction treatment.
+Founded in 1978, the mission of NAATP is to provide leadership, advocacy, training, and member support services to ensure the equitable availability and highest quality of addiction treatment.

 The National Association of Addiction Treatment Providers and its members believe that Substance Use Disorder (a/k/a SUD or Addiction) is a primary and chronic disease of the brain accompanied by psychological and social conditions.
-Substance Use Disorder is a potentially fatal disease that negatively impacts an individual’s and a family’s life the areas of physical health, mental health, employment, and legal and personal relationships.
+Substance Use Disorder is a potentially fatal disease that negatively impacts an individual’s and a family’s life in the areas of physical health, mental health, employment, and legal and personal relationships.
 Substance Use Disorder is treatable through a comprehensive integrated system of health care that addresses an individual’s biological, psychological, social, and spiritual condition.

 Section I: Treatment

 A. Specific admission, treatment, continuing care, and referral criteria must be developed and followed for every level of service provided.

 B. Competent treatment services that address the physical, emotional, social, and spiritual needs of the patient, and where applicable the family, must be provided.

 C. Treatment must enhance the dignity and protect the human and legal rights of the patient and family.

 D. NAATP members must work to provide culturally responsive care.
 NAATP members should understand their shortcomings in these areas, and develop systems, trainings, and procedures to become welcoming to all, including individuals with diverse identities and backgrounds.